 Is Pumpkin Keto?

-Pumpkin puree super nutritious and the great news is a half cup is going to have 4.5 to 5 grams net carbs depending on the variety of pumpkin.
+Pumpkin puree makes a delicious pumpkin pie filling and it is super nutritious!
+And the great news is a half cup is going to have 4.5 to 5 grams net carbs depending on the variety of pumpkin.
 That makes it an excellent low carb ingredient to add fall flavor to any recipe.

-Tips for Making the Best Muffins Made with Almond Flour
+Tips for Making the Best Muffin Recipes Made with Almond Flour

 Best Keto Baking Mixture